1oscar/deeplearning.ai/README.md

 ## November 27th
 Actually, I finished courese yesterday, but the assignments was finish today.
 I learned how to use keras to build up my convolutional nerual network and I tried to estabulish a ResNet follow the Ng's instruction.
 I will finish the week 3's lecture this afternoon

+## November 28th
+Finished the week3's study today about the image classification and localization.
+Uploaded the assignments this afternoon.